Extended formulations for induced tree and path polytopes of chordal graphs: Induced path polytope of chordal graphs

+In this section, we discuss the consequences of Theorem~\ref{the:hbPath} and use it to give a description of the induced path polytope of chordal graphs.
 Similarly to what we do for the induced tree polytope, we exhibit a description of the induced path polytope of chordal graphs.
-We denote by $\mathcal{P}(G)$ the polytope defined as the intersection of $\mathcal{C}_P(G)$ and the hyperplane:
+We denote by $\mathcal{P}(G)$ the polyhedron defined as the intersection of $\mathcal{C}_P(G)$ and the hyperplane: